PERS Plan 1

 The Department of Retirement Systems (DRS) will notify you a few months before you reach 30 years of service credit in PERS Plan 1.
 If you don’t join the program within six months of reaching 30 service credit years, you lose the option to do so.

 Your AFC is based on your two consecutive, highest paid fiscal years of service.
 That means when you enter the program is vital.

 When to join

 Mateo is interested in joining the Post-30-Year Program.
-His salary is the highest he’s made so far in public service.
-But he’s been earning it for only 21 months.
-So he wants to earn that salary for at least three more months to secure it as his AFC.
+Their salary is the highest they have made so far in public service.
+But they have been earning it for only 21 months.
+So Mateo wants to earn that salary for at least three more months to secure it as their AFC.

-Mateo has been notified that he has six months from the time he reaches 30 service credit years to join the program.
-Mateo waits three months to opt in to the program and secures his highest AFC for his monthly benefit as well as a future refund of his post-30-year contributions.
+Mateo has been notified they have six months from the time they reach 30 service credit years to join the program.
+Mateo waits three months to opt in to the program and secures their highest AFC for their monthly benefit as well as a future refund of their post-30-year contributions.

 How does working more than 30 years affect my benefit?